marioalmonte/accessitrans-aria/readme.txt

 = What should I do if translations aren't working correctly? =

 Try using the "Force Refresh" button in the plugin settings.
 This will clear all caches and reinitialize the translation system.

-Also, make sure you have all three registration formats enabled for maximum compatibility.
+= Do I need to keep all capture methods enabled? =

+No. It's recommended to enable all methods during the initial setup to capture all ARIA attributes.
+After that, you can disable them to improve performance and only re-enable when adding new ARIA attributes to your site.

 = How do I know if the ARIA attributes are being translated correctly? =